Chris Hutchison

 Chris Hutchison is an American stage actor, director, teacher and voice actor.
-The 2011 season is his fifth year as a company member at the Alley Theatre in Houston.
+The 2025-26 season was his 20th year as a company member at the Alley Theatre in Houston.

 Career

 Hutchison holds a B.A. in English from Lafayette College, where he sometimes teaches, and an M.F.A. from the University of Washington.
 He also teaches acting at the University of Houston.